-In partnership with the National Department of Environment Affairs and other stakeholders there is a need to conduct door to door awareness campaigns: the purpose of the campaigns is to educate the community on how to properly separate their waste.
+In partnership with the National Department of Environmental Affairs and other stakeholders there is a need to conducting door to door awareness campaigns; the purpose of the campaigns is to educate the community on how to properly separate their waste.
+This programme will be linked with the Municipality's Safe and Clean Campaign.